Committed To Personalized Injury Representation

 What if I have no health insurance and I need to see a doctor?

-Your attorney can arrange for you to see a doctor who will examine you and prescribe appropriate treatment for your injuries and who will defer payment until your case is resolved.
+Your attorney can arrange for you to see a doctor who will examine you, who will prescribe appropriate treatment for your injuries and who will defer payment until your case is resolved.
 Over the years, we have accumulated a large pool of medical professionals such as orthopedists, neurologists, radiologists and M.D.s who are sympathetic to your situation and are willing to treat you on this basis.

 What will the adjuster consider in evaluating the value of my case?